gateway-fm/validator-kb/reference/validator-clients.md

 Each validator client could handle multiple validators.
 How many?
-There is no universal answer, but for eth mainnet, most organiations put 100 or 200 validators per a single validator client.
+There is no universal answer, but for eth mainnet, most organizations put 100 or 200 validators per a single validator client.

 ## Built-in Validator Clients